 Reject the “mental health” pivot – While some mass shooters are obviously disturbed, most are not under the care of mental health professionals.
 In fact, statistically mentally ill individuals are far more likely to be the victim of violence that they are to perpetrate it.
 Mental illness is not a predictor of violence.
-Better predictors of violence are factors such as a history of violence, anger management issues, substance abuse.
+Better predictors of violence are factors such as a history of violence (especially domestic violence), anger management issues, and substance abuse.
 Simply put, being an angry volatile person, is not a mental illness.
 However, policies like gun violence restraining orders can allow someone close to an angry, volatile person with guns to intervene and prevent a tragedy.
 As a country, we absolutely should focus on better funding for mental health.
 No one should oppose that.
 But, don’t let politicians and policy makers get away with blaming our country’s gun violence problem on mental illness.
 Our country is hardly the only developed nation with mental health issues.
-But, we are the only one with epidemic gun violence.
+But, we are the only one with epidemic levels of gun violence.

 Understand that a higher number of firearm laws in a state are associated with a lower rate of firearm fatalities in a state, overall and for suicides and homicides individually – This statement is not an opinion, it’s based on peer-reviewed academic research published in journals such as The Lancet and the Journal of the American Medical Association.
 Also, understand that right to carry laws are associated higher aggregate crime rates and that making it easy for people to obtain gun permits is associated with higher homicide rates.